Acidburn0zzz/wallpaper-changer-1/README.md

 After install the comand works, with
 * First argument MUST be the directory of your wallaper folder (and it must only have images in it)
 * Second argument MUSR be the place in your config you store you wallpaper for feh
-* Third arguemtn MUST be the time between wallpapers chaging and updating
+* Third arguemnt MUST be the time between wallpapers chaging and updating

-you can change these values in ~/.config/wallpaperchanger/launch.sh
+* Forth argument MUST be the trasnparecy of your terminal you can change these values in ~/.config/wallpaperchanger/launch.sh